phonegap/workshop-plugins/lesson3.md

 #### Notes
 1. Cordova will locate the android platform interface class matching `Echo` (based on **plugin.xml** mapping)
-1. Cordova will locate the `execute()` method in the android plugin code and pass in the `action` value as well as the rest of the arguments in the order shown above
+1. Cordova will locate the `execute()` method in the android plugin code and pass in the `action` value and the rest of the parameters in the order shown above
-1. The `args` array contains references to the parameters sent from JavaScript
+1. The `args` array contains references to the parameters sent from JavaScript (`message`)
 1. The `callbackContext` contains the callback function info
 1. The `PluginResult` object is created with data retrieved from JavaScript.
-The `PluginResult.Status.*` parameter defines whether the plug-in call was successful or not.
+The `PluginResult.Status.*` parameter defines whether the plug-in call was successful or not to call the right callback function.
-1. The `sendPluginResult()` method returns a response back to JavaScript (invoking the callback)
+1. The `sendPluginResult()` method returns the plugin result back to JavaScript (invoking the callback)

 >The `plugin.xml` defines the mapping for the service name to the native android class